emacs-mirror/emacs/mps/manual/source/topic/arena.rst

-   In the *unclamped state*, garbage collection may take place, objects may move in memory, references may be updated, :term:`location dependencies` may become stale, virtual memory may be requested from or return to the operating system, and other kinds of background activity may occur.
+   In the *unclamped state*, garbage collection may take place, objects may move in memory, references may be updated, :term:`location dependencies` may become stale, virtual memory may be requested from or returned to the operating system, and other kinds of background activity may occur.
 This is the normal state.

 #. .. index::